Why did Operation Market Garden in 1944 fail?

 Montgomery’s Optimistic Planning

 Even before the start of the operation, many feared that Montgomery’s plan was too optimistic.
 The commander of the Polish airborne unit declared that the plan was flawed and famously stated that the prime objective of the offensive the Arnhem Bridge was ‘a bridge too far.’
 He meant that Montgomery’s aims were simply too ambitious and that he was asking too much of his men.
 Montgomery also assumed that the paratroop unit could retain their landing zones and the bridges for a given period of time.
-Paratroops were only lightly armed and without support from ground troops and tanks they could hold out for long.
-The British General, was wrong to believe that airborne troops could resist assault from ground troops supported by armor for a period of days.
+Paratroops were only lightly armed and without support from ground troops and tanks they could not hold out for long.
+The British General, was wrong to believe that airborne troops could resist assault from ground troops supported by armor for several days.

 Crucially Montgomery, failed to understand the terrain that he expected his men to fight in.
 The roads in the Netherlands were narrow and that the ground around them was unsuitable for armor.
 This was a fundamental error- Montgomery had simply assumed that his tanks could make their way rapidly to the landing zones, by using only the roads.
-During the battle the roads became death traps for many British units and they soon became clogged with burned out tanks and vehicles and this critically delayed the ground forces coming to the support of the paratroopers in Arnhem, in particular.
+During the battle, the roads became death traps for many British units and they soon became clogged with burned out tanks and vehicles and this critically delayed the ground forces coming to the support of the paratroopers in Arnhem, in particular.
 Perhaps the biggest failing of the Montgomery plan was that it assumed that the Germans had been decisively beaten and that any counter-attack that they could launch in the area would be limited.

-German Counter-attack However, after the failure of the British army to encircle the German army in the Scheldt Estuary allowed the Germans time to regroup in the Netherlands.
+=German Counter-attack However, after the failure of the British army to encircle the German army in the Scheldt Estuary allowed the Germans time to regroup in the Netherlands.
 The German front had begun to stabilize.
 They were also ably led by the very experienced General Walter Model.
 He also received some reinforcements in the form of the remaining units of the 9th and 10th SS Panzer Divisions.
 Unfortunately, for the Allies, especially the British, the SS units were positioned in Arnhem.
 This was not merely bad luck, but due to good German intelligence.

 The Germans had anticipated that there would be an offensive launched with the objective of seizing Arnhem, Wesel and Nijmegen.
 A senior intelligence officer argued that the British and the American would use airborne troops.
 However, he did not predict where the assault would be.
 Nevertheless, German intelligence was able to provide the High Command with the information they needed to prepare for any planned Allied attack.
 The German General Model heeded his intelligence officers and this was to prove decisive.
 The British had excellent intelligence.
 They had reliable information on the movements of the Germans, from the Dutch Resistance and they could also employ aerial reconnaissance planes to obtain photographic intelligence.
 One reconnaissance mission was able to provide images that seemed to show German forces in the Arnhem area.
 This was confirmed by information from the local resistance.
 This was compelling proof that the Germans had significant forces and that any air assault on the region, would be a great risk.